Shipping and Handling: What It Includes, How Costs Are Calculated, and How to Control Them

 | Shipping | Carrier transport | Distance, zone, weight, dimensions, service level |

-A brand with excellent handling efficiency but poor shipping strategy may overpay carriers.
-A brand with discounted carrier rates but inefficient handling often loses more money on labor and errors than it saves on postage.
+A brand with excellent handling efficiency but a poor shipping strategy may be overpaying carriers by thousands of dollars per month.
+A brand with negotiated carrier discounts but a slow warehouse loses more on labor and errors than it saves on postage.
+The two must be managed together.

 What Goes Into Shipping and Handling Costs

 Shipping and handling costs are the sum of multiple operational inputs.
-Understanding each one is the first step toward controlling total cost.
+Understanding each one is the first step toward controlling the total.

 Labor and Execution Time